ldijkman/super-graphing-data-logger/README.md

 luberth some changes

+on start writes webpage from progmem to sd card /HC.htm (for RTC DS3231 version)

 \<meta http-equiv="refresh" content="60"\> reload htm page every 60 seconds

 progres bar on bottom of html page to show when page reloads